 Arrive in Sydney where you’ll meet your leader and the rest of your group, and enjoy a welcome dinner and orientation.
 Your first week is packed with activities as you explore this incredible city and surrounding area.
 Activities include a Harbour cruise, a Blue Mountains tour and plenty of social activities!

 Week 2: Gold Coast – Brisbane – Noosa

 Leaving Sydney behind, we begin our journey up the East Coast.
 First stop on the itinerary is Byron Bay, an idyllic town with great beaches and a vibrant coastal surf culture.
 Carrying on north we reach the Gold Coast and iconic Surfer’s Paradise.
 Our final stop this week is the vibrant capital of Queensland and an optional chance to visit the world famous Australia Zoo!

 We continue our East Coast adventure as we head deep into the state of Queensland.
 Highlights on this leg of the journey include a 3 day jeep safari on Fraser island; the largest sand island in the world!
-1 night sailing around the Whitsunday islands with visit to Whitehaven beach!
+One night sailing around the Whitsunday islands with visit to Whitehaven beach!
 And stop at the popular hang-out of Airlie beach.
-Final stop is Cairns where you’ll be able to snorkel the Great Barrier Reef, one of the 7 natural wonders of the world!

 Weeks 5 & 6: Reef, Rainforest & Conservation